 However, time is not the only factor to use when deciding to repot a tree.
 A plethora of signs can hint as to when a tree should get replanted.

-- One very good sign is water.
+- Water: One very good sign is water.
 How does water tell you when to repot a tree?
 More often than not, when you water a tree, water seeps pretty instantaneously into the soil and drains out just as quick.
 However, when you see signs of that it's taking longer for water to penetrate the soil surface, it's a clear sign that the roots and soil has compacted to a degree where the tree's health will be impacted.

-- Another good indicator is the root ball.
-After 2 years, if it isn't already cut, you can cut the wires that hold the rootball to the pot.
+- Root Ball: Another good indicator is the root ball.
+After two years, if it isn't already cut, you can cut the wires that hold the root ball to the pot.
 Take the tree out to inspect the root mass.
 Any roots that encircle the pot will continue to circle and thicken.
 Over time, this will continue and begin to hurt the tree because important feeder roots can't be sent out by the tree to take in much needed water.
 If the tree's roots don't fill and encircle the pot, it's a good idea to leave it and let it grow a bit more.

 So when do you do the deed?
 That will depend on the species of tree but typically, it's good practice to repot during spring, but tropical trees can be repotted at any time of year.
 Again, it differs from place to place and tree to tree.
 It's important to pay attention to the signs the tree gives you it's ready to be repotted.